 20 yard penalty given to an advancing player from the point of infraction.
 A ward can be called using any part of the body including the head.
 Warding is preventing a defender from access to your flags.

 20 yard penalty give to the advancing player who leaves the ground with both his feet in an attempt to elude a defensive player.
 A hurdle occurs when an advancing player’s both feet leave the round as he moves forward.
-This also includes diving forward.
+This also includes diving forward, or rolling.

-25 yards from the point of infraction down not repeated.
+25 yards from the point of infraction downs are not impacted – no new down.
 This is called as of a result of tackling, tripping, charging, punch throwing, and excessive pushing near the out of bounds line.

 25-yard penalty and ejection from the game.
 Depending on the circumstances this penalty could result in a future suspension as determined by the league.